Dell Venue Pro: Launch

-The phone was codenamed 'Lightning', and was leaked to the Internet on April 21, 2010.
+The phone was codenamed 'Lightning' during production.
+Details were leaked to the Internet on April 21, 2010.

 Despite being cited as a launch partner for Windows Phone headsets early in July, the phone was not widely on sale in the United States on the launch day, unlike phones from other launch partners, such as Samsung Focus and three other phones by HTC.

 On October 11, in an official statement, Dell announced the phone to be available in the U.S. in holiday season of 2010.
 On November 8, Windows Phone was launched, and a very limited quantity of Venue Pros were available for purchase only in the seven Microsoft stores in the U.S. However, some early adopters of the phone received defective phones with Wi-Fi issues, SIM card issues, faulty headphone jack, and batteries marked as "Engineering Sample".
 Despite Dell urging users to return the phones, no phones were available in stock for exchange, and phones were not reshipped on November 19 as claimed.

 After missing both the States-wide launch on November 8 and the online launch on November 15, Dell announced that they were "ramping up production" and intended to launch the phone on a bigger scale.

 On December 1, Dell reintroduced the phone and began taking orders.
 Customers were given a shipping date of December 15.
 However, a day before the estimated shipping date, customers were informed that the shipping date was pushed further until January 6, 2011, two months after its intended launch date, as the phones "were being reworked in the factories".
 This caused user uproar in many Windows Phone communities.

 On December 16, Dell issued a new notice to assure that orders received before December 14 would be shipped before Christmas with an overnight shipping upgrade and a free gift.
 However, the Estimated Delivery Date of the orders were not updated until a couple days later, causing confusion amongst anticipating customers.
 Several customers who ordered on a later date received phones before those who ordered earlier.
 The promised shipping upgrade was also not fulfilled for many customers.

 On February 3, 2011, Dell launched Venue Pro in India.
 The launch price of Dell Venue was Rs.
 34,990.

 On September 23, 2011, Dell posted that the Dell Venue Pro will get the Mango update "later this fall" on the unlocked Cincinnati Bell and T-Mobile devices.
 Dell released the Venue Pro for the AT&T network later that year.

 As of December 1, 2011, all Dell Venue Pros have been upgraded to Mango, including those shipped from the factory.

 As of March 8, 2012, Dell are discontinuing future production of the Dell Venue Pro and Venue smartphones — This was announced internally to Dell staff on 8 March.